ckeditor/ckeditor5/docs/getting-started/quick-start.md

 </div>
 ```

-That's all the code you need to see a bare-bone editor running in a web browser.
+That is all the code you need to see a bare-bone editor running in a web browser.

 ## Next steps